Frederick William Hedges: Later life

 After leaving military service, Hedges found employment with the Cornhill Insurance Company.
 He was instrumental in the setting up of a memorial to former students of his old school at Isleworth County who had been killed during the war and was also involved in the British Legion.
 In 1924, his first son, John Grosvenor Hedges, was born.
 During the Second World War, both father and son served in the Home Guard.
-However, in 1941, John died in a drowning accident on the Thames.
+However, in 1941, John died in a drowning accident on the Thames, aged just 17.

 After the war, Hedges and his wife moved to Harrogate in Leeds where he was to run Cornhill's office there.
 He was never at ease with the shift and he became affected by depression.
 On 29 May 1954, the anniversary of John's death, he committed suicide, hanging himself at his home.
 His mental state had worsened since he had to take early retirement from his work.
 His remains were cremated.